Eobard Thawne: DC Rebirth origin

-In the DC Rebirth relaunch, Thawne's powers are retconned back to Negative Speed Force superspeed, his origin is revised to be closer to his pre-Flashpoint ones (albeit with some differences and an altered motive), and the Reverse-Flash mantle is returned to him, now as his primary moniker.
-In spite of these retcons, his New 52 history is shown to have somehow still occurred, to some extent.

-An only child when his parents died in an accident, Eobard Thawne grew up obsessed with the Flash.
-After finding a time capsule with the speedster's costume, he uses traces of the Speed Force in it to turn himself into a Flash.
+Thawne's origin is revised once again in the DC Rebirth relaunch.
+An only child when his parents died in an accident, Thawne grew up obsessed with the Flash.
+After finding a time capsule with the speedster's costume, he uses traces of the Speed Force in it to turn himself into a version of the Flash.
 Due to a lack of threats in the 25th century, Thawne creates his own by endangering people, before "saving" them.
-He is overjoyed when Barry Allen travels to his time and teaches him new tricks, but his deceit is soon found out.
-After Barry defeats him and has him arrested, Thawne promises to rehabilitate himself, to that end undergoing therapy and becoming a professor.
+He is overjoyed when Barry travels to his time and teaches him new tricks, but this deceit is soon found out.
+After Barry defeats him and has him arrested, Thawne promises to rehabilitate himself, to that end undergoing therapy and being a professor.
 He also eventually becomes the curator of the Flash Museum.
-Seeking to show Barry how much he's changed and become his partner, Thawne travels to the past.
-However, he is enraged after he witnesses Barry give Wally West a talk on how "every second is a gift", similar to one that Barry gave him, and realises that he wasn't treated specially by the Flash.
-Still seeking to spend time with the Flash and be his friend, Thawne becomes the Reverse-Flash, vowing to making Barry's life a living hell until he learns to "make time" for him.
+Seeking to show Barry how much he's changed and be a partner, Thawne travels to the past.
+However, he is enraged after he witnesses Barry give Wally a talk on how "every second is a gift", similar to one that Barry gave him, and realises that he was not treated specially by Barry.
+Still seeking to spend time with Barry and be a friend, Thawne becomes the Reverse-Flash, vowing to making Barry's life a living hell until his nemesis learns to "make time" for him.